hpe-storage/scod/docs/container_storage_provider/hpe_alletra_6000/index.md

 - Both port 443 and 5392 needs to be exposed to the Kubernetes cluster in multitenant deployments.

 !!! seealso
-    An in-depth tutorial on how to use multitenancy and the `tenantadmin` CLI is available on HPE DEV: [Multitenancy for Kubernetes clusters using HPE Alletra 6000 and Nimble Storage](https://developer.hpe.com/blog/multitenancy-for-kubernetes-clusters-using-hpe-alletra-6000-and-nimble-storage/).
+    An in-depth tutorial on how to use multitenancy and the `tenantadmin` CLI is available on HPE Developer: [Multitenancy for Kubernetes clusters using HPE Alletra 6000 and Nimble Storage](https://developer.hpe.com/blog/multitenancy-for-kubernetes-clusters-using-hpe-alletra-6000-and-nimble-storage/).
+There's also a high level overview of multitenancy available as a [lightboard presentation on YouTube](https://www.youtube.com/watch?v=47txpSAGEZs).

 ### Limitations